-STEP 4: Research Operations will send the completed proposal application to the respective Core Director, who will oversee the review process for the Core.
+STEP 4: Research Operations will review the application and confirm compliance with effort reporting.
+Research Operations will then send the completed proposal application to the respective Core Director, who will oversee the review process for the Core.

 STEP 5: After review, the Core Director will notify Research Operations of their decision.
 If approved, Research Operations will assign a Project ID and budget to the pilot project.